-Having explored the lake with the kayaks yesterday, it was time to move on.
-Boya Lake is a short drive from the Yukon border.
-The highway gets a bit rougher through this area, and there is some road upgrades underway.
+The Yukon border is a short drive from Boya Lake.
+The highway gets a bit rougher through this area, and there were some road upgrades underway.

 Cassiar Highway north of Boya Lake, northbound at km 665